Welcome to the shameless self-promotion page.

 1997

-Set the Victoria woman's hour track cycling record.
+Set the Victoria woman's one hour track cycling record.
 B.C.
 Masters Cycling Association season women's overall and age group champion.
 Obtained level one technical in the road/track cycling division of the National Coaching Certification Program.
 Volunteer organizer of the B.C. track cycling championships.

 1998